The Weather in Tonga: Month-by-Month

 Why Visit in July

-- Get a taste for the Tongan culture at the Heilala Festival
+• Get a taste of the Tongan culture at the Heilala Festival

 Temperature: 29°C/84°F in the day, 18°C/65°F at night